yu3yu3m/jboss-wildfly/README.md

 # jboss-wildfly

-## 1. start.sh
+## 1. Execute start.sh

 ## 2. /opt/jboss/wildfly/bin/add-user.sh in container

-## 3. access http://localhost:30002 which is admin console
+## 3. Access http://localhost:30002 which is admin console

-## 4. deploy your application
+## 4. Deploy your application

-## If you want to terminate pod, please execute end.sh
+### If you want to terminate pod, please execute end.sh

 ### Configuration
 Please edit Dockerfile if you want to change boot mode.